 The College of St. Scholastica Social Work Program prepares students in the generalist social work method emphasizing beginning practice with individuals, families, groups and communities.
 The Social Work Program is guided by the liberal arts tradition of the college and integrates a humanistic, equalitarian philosophy with rigorous, sequential academic programming.

 Because different learners have different needs, we offer our Social Work program in several formats and locations.
 Our traditional day program at our Duluth campus is a full-time, residential college experience.
-Our accelerated evening programs are designed to meet the needs of adults with a variety of commitments, including work, family and other obligations.
+Our accelerated evening and weekend programs are designed to meet the needs of adults with a variety of commitments, including work, family and other obligations.